Tuesday 20 September 2016

 - Share context, research and insights into the Maghreb region

 - To help identify commercial opportunities that may be available for UK ELT providers

 - To create networking channels and explore potential strategic partnerships’

-The Opportunity Maghreb event will present the English language context in each of the four countries and introduce a chosen number of policy makers and educators from Ministries, their dependent institutions and the private sector of the four Maghreb countries.
+The Opportunity Maghreb event presented the English language context in each of the four countries and introduced a chosen number of policy makers and educators from Ministries, their dependent institutions and the private sector of the four Maghreb countries.

-The event will be facilitated by British Council staff working both in the Maghreb countries and the UK.
+The event was facilitated by British Council staff working both in the Maghreb countries and the UK.